cdepillabout/open-blog-posts/2021-12-20-purescript2nix.md

     info.
 [Open an issue](https://github.com/cdepillabout/purescript2nix/issues)
     if you need more help.

-[^2]: I learned about this from Justin Woo in his post
+[^2]: I learned about this from Justin Woo.
+He has a post about this called
     [Working with PureScript package sets with just Nix](https://qiita.com/kimagure/items/25ca3ddcc8e0b636884e).
-    I put together my own example of `builtins.genericClosure` on [this issue](https://github.com/NixOS/nix/issues/552#issuecomment-971212372).
+    I put together my own example of `builtins.genericClosure` in [this issue](https://github.com/NixOS/nix/issues/552#issuecomment-971212372).